nkh/ftl/README.md

 Only show images in the listing and directory preview; with multiple tabs, makes sorting images easy.

 # commands

-For a complete list press 'alt-gr'+c

-# PATCHING ftl (with gratitude to Larry wall, and not just for patch)

-There's no documentation, yet, the code is *dense* with long lines but there's hope as the call stack is seldom more than 2 deep.

-The description of the main variables and functions should get you going, watch the videos and if you need help send me a mail.

-## Variables

-- dir_file    selected file in a directory, ftl remembers where you were
-- filters     each tab has its filter
-- epanes      extra panes
-- pane_id     id of preview pane
-- my_pane     own pane id
-- tfilter     used in image mode
-- marks       bookmarks, marks=([0]=dir [1]=dir ...), preset bookmarks
-- tags        list of tagged files
-- show_dirs   directory toggle
-- preview_all preview toggle
-- ifilter     extension of files considered images
-- zooms       preview pane sizes in percent
-- fs          directory where ftl saves the current selection and temporary files

-## Functions

-- ftl       variable setup and switch for the commands
-- cdir      get list of files in directory and colorize them
-- list      list directory files
-- ftl_pmode setup directory preview
-- ftl_imode setup image mode
-- c*        close previews
-- e*        external viewers
-- p*        "internal" viewers
-- t*        tmux function
-- vipreview text preview in $EDITOR
-...

 # BUGS AND LIMITATIONS